ylh/dyn/README.md

 `unstablePath` in `pkgs` by way of an overlay.
 Default: `null`

 `others`
-: Prevent `dyn` from wrapping itself in a list when imported, Default: `false`
+: Prevent `dyn` from wrapping itself in a list when imported.
+Default: `false`

+`contagious`
+: Add `dyn` as a weird little library available as a module argument to “enhanced” modules, letting them perform “enhancement” themselves.
+Default: `false`

 How It Works
 ------------